indecseta/Hackathon-resources/README.md

 * [Web Development (Udacity)](https://www.udacity.com/course/viewer#!/c-cs253)
   Learn how to convert digital design mockups into static web pages and how to build a responsive portfolio site to showcase your work.
 - [Advanced HTML/CSS lessons](http://learn.shayhowe.com/advanced-html-css)
-- [Learn/practice CSS selectors](http://flukeout.github.io/) with a little web game
+- [Practice CSS selectors](http://flukeout.github.io/) with a little web game

 ## Backend